-CLAN is the proud recipient of several awards given in recognition of the work we do throughout our local communities.
+CLAN is the proud recipient of several awards given in recognition of the work we do throughout our local communities during the past 35 years.
 We are grateful for this recognition not only from the business community but also from the general public and our third sector colleagues.

 CLAN was awarded the Queen’s Award for Voluntary Service in 2006.
 It is the highest award given to local volunteer groups across the UK to recognise outstanding work done in their own communities.